 Grilled Peach Sundae with Brandy Butterscotch Sauce – Recipe for grilled ripe peaches and creamy caramelized sauce over vanilla frozen yogurt.

-King George IV ruled the United Kingdom from 1820 to 1830.
+King George IV ruled England from 1820 to 1830.
 During his ten-year reign he became known as a glutton, a hedonist, and a passionate lover of peaches.
 He enjoyed the fruit so much, in fact, that the supplier of royal peaches could not provide enough to satiate him when bad weather destroyed part of their orchard.
 This was a difficult truth to swallow for a king accustomed to getting whatever he wants, whenever he wants.
 Alas, the trees were badly damaged, and even a king’s command couldn’t force them to bear fruit.
 The king was forced to cut his peach consumption in half.

 George IV preferred his peaches stewed in brandy.
 Here, I’ve grilled ripe peaches and served them over vanilla frozen yogurt (the tartness pairs well) or ice cream, topped with a scrumptious brandy butterscotch sauce.
 I am convinced that old Georgie boy would have asked for seconds.